rism-digital/muscat-guidelines/default/en/source_240.md

 ### Standardized title (240)

-The title is entered here in a standardized form.
+The field **Standardized title** is for the title in a standardized form.
 The standardized title brings compositions together under the same title which, despite having a variety of names, are the same or similar.
 Also called the "filing title" or "uniform title."

+_MARC export note:_
+The field **Standardized title** is exported as MARC 130, with the same subfields as 240, when the record does not include a name in the field **Composer/Author (100)**.

 #### Standardized title (240 $a)

 **Required field.**

+Enter the title in a standardized form.
+The field is linked to the **Title/Text incipit** index through $0.
 Indicate questionable information with a question mark at the end (for example, **Die Zauberflöte?**).
 Do not use square brackets or parentheses.
 Put alternative versions of the title in the field **Additional title (730)**.

 A standardized title can be generated from the following, in order of preference: